lbuchs/WebAuthn/README.md

 this library sets attestation to direct, if you select multiple formats and provide root ca's.
 * this is probably what you want if you know what devices your clients are using and make sure that only this devices are used.

-## Resident Credential
+## Client-side discoverable Credentials
-A Client-side-resident Public Key Credential Source, or Resident Credential for short, is a public key credential source whose credential private key is stored in the authenticator, client or client device.
+A Client-side discoverable Credential Source is a public key credential source whose credential private key is stored in the authenticator, client or client device.
 Such client-side storage requires a resident credential capable authenticator.
 This is only supported by FIDO2 hardware, not by older U2F hardware.